microsoft/DeepSpeed/docs/_tutorials/zeropp.md

  - *hpZ* eliminates inter-node backward parameter all-gather communication through data remapping and recomputation.
  - *qgZ* replaces gradients allreduce collective with a new communication efficient all-to-all based quantized gradient averaging.

 Collectively, the three optimization reduces communication volume by 4x compared to ZeRO baseline.
-Each of the three. components can be enabled independent of each other and collectively as a group as described in the next section.
+Each of the three components can be enabled independent of each other and collectively as a group as described in the next section.

 ## Training Environment